2400/git-lab/README.md

     Check the status of your repository.
 Record the output as **`Answer 9`**.

 9. Update `README.md` locally.
 Add your email address and a message informing your TA where you recorded your answers.
-At the terminal `push` your changes to GitHub.
+At the terminal, add `README.md`, `commit` the changes, and  `push` your changes to GitHub.

     ```console
+    git add README.md
+    git commit -m "Enter a message here"
     git push
     ```
     > You may have to enter your GitHub credentials here.